 Call volume has increased significantly since the pandemic began, with some banks reporting as much as a 200% increase in sustained call volume.
 Digital interactions with contact center agents - like live chats, emails, and social messaging - have also become much more popular as customers have moved away from in-person interactions.
 With many branches remaining closed, the contact center has taken the place of face-to-face interactions, and many experts say this shift is here to stay.

 Banks that listen to the evolving needs of their customers and learn to successfully leverage their contact center to amplify CX, will win out over those that do not.

-Want to improve contact center experiences for your employees and customers?Attend this Webinar to Learn How
+Want to improve contact center experiences for your employees and customers?Watch the On-Demand Webinar